Serene-Arc/bulk-downloader-for-reddit/README.md

 - `-m, --multireddit`
   - This is the name of a multireddit to add as a source
   - Can be specified multiple times
+      - This can be done by using `-m` multiple times
+      - Multireddits can also be used to provide CSV multireddits e.g. `-m 'chess, favourites`
   - The specified multireddits must all belong to the user specified with the `--user` option
 - `-s, --subreddit`
   - This adds a subreddit as a source
   - Can be used mutliple times
+    - This can be done by using `-s` multiple times
+    - Subreddits can also be used to provide CSV subreddits e.g. `-m 'all, python, mindustry`
 - `-t, --time`
   - This is the time filter that will be applied to all applicable sources
   - This option does not apply to upvoted or saved posts when scraping from these sources